top of page

 10:20 pm

-Prior to making a right on Hollywood Boulevard at the star for the Dead End Kids, I stopped at Raffallo's Pizza for a god-awful slice and a Stella.
+Before making a right on Hollywood Boulevard at the Star for the Dead End Kids, I stopped at Raffallo's Pizza for a god-awful slice and a Stella.
 You know your pizza might not be that good when it's delivered by a man with a Chinese accent.
 It wasn't the best way to end things, but part of being a winner is knowing when to call it quits.

 Epilogue